Juansero29/PlexSync/README.md

 The tool aims to provide synchronization of watchlist, watch history and ratings between Plex and other services.

-First aim will be to provide synchronization with SensCritique, communicating with its GraphQL API thanks to the work done on [senscritique-graphql-api](https://github.com/NitriKx/senscritique-graphql-api) by [NitriKx](https://github.com/NitriKx/).
+First aim will be to provide synchronization with SensCritique, communicating with its GraphQL API thanks to the work done on [senscritique-graphql-api](https://github.com/NitriKx/senscritique-graphql-api) by [NitriKx](https://github.com/NitriKx/) translated into Python since Plex's SDK is best in python than in TypeScript (I had started in TypeScript and gave up).

-This is a side project and in active development so not currently working.
+This is a side project and in active development.

 ## Glosary

 - SC: [SensCritique](https://www.senscritique.com/)

+## Current Features

+- It can sync watchlists between Plex and SensCritique.
+Lots of challenges overcome over the week-end, could solve them with Postman Interceptor and ChatGPT help.
+I've never coded Python before so... yeah.
+Expect fuzzy stuff in the code.
+- Sync works trough a persisted offline file which keeps track of items synced in both platforms, and whenever one gets removed to remove it in the other.
+Seems to work like a charm.

 ## Current Challenges

-None.
-I am now able to retrieve all active items in the wish list of an user.
-I just need to get on with goal number one whenever I have the time.
+Create functions for ratings and for watched items, and synched them.
+Probably each on a different sync persisted file?
+Or maybe all in the same sync_data.json.
+Dunno.

 ## Goals